Testing Linux Mint

 environments”.
 That is, Cinnamon, Mate, or XFCE.
 I recommend

 Cinnamon is similar to a Windows “classic” desktop in layout.
-It is the nicest to look at and has the most features.
-This is written in Python, an easy-to-maintain high-level scripting language, so it is more resource-intensive than the other two.
+It is perhaps the nicest Linux desktop environment to look at and has the most features.
+Cinnamon is written in Python, an easy-to-maintain high-level scripting language, so it well developed and maintained, yet is also more resource-intensive than some other desktop environments.

 Mate is still similar to a “classic” Windows desktop, but fewer features and a bit less clutter.